Related: Get a Hawaii Registered Agent

-Known as Foreign Qualification, this process allows a company formed in Delaware or any other state to legally transact business in Hawaii.
+Hawaii Foreign Qualification allows a company formed in Delaware or any other state to legally transact business in Hawaii.

 Please note: information on this page is accurate to the best of our knowledge.
 However, requirements and costs can be changed by states at any time and Harvard Business Services cannot guarantee the accuracy of this information.

 The most efficient way to apply for your Hawaii certificate of authority is to use their expedited service, which involves a fee of $75 ($50 filing fee plus $25 expedited review fee).